derharry/svelte-zeeltephp/README.md

 # ZeeltePHP (v1.0.3.1 rc1)

+---
+## Note to ZeeltePHP (SveltePHP) v1.0.4
+The next version is under development and a focus on a complete documentation.
+---

 A SvelteKit adapter-static plugin that enables seamless PHP backend integration using SvelteKit-style file conventions (e.g., `+page.server.php`).

 **Combine the best of Svelte and PHP in your project.**